VitalLabs/TAC/ansible/README.md

  /var/lib/swb-ansible contains the latest deployment scripts.

+ ## Test environment and Inventory Files

+ I also use my AWS account for initial testing to reduce risk.

+ you must set these properties in the group_vars/all  in order to do this.

+ #Setting to test East
+ec2_region: us-east-1
+ec2_zone: us-east-1a
+ec2_image: ami-9c78c0f5

+ec2_keypair: ryanvitalreactor-west

+ec2_identifier: vr-primary-acct

+Note that when switching regios you also must update the ./inv/ec2.ini fiole to use the current region.

 ## Advice

  Use TMUX!! this way you can run things on the jumphost and quickly get back to your working session and work asynchronously